briandonahue/vitreo.github.com/_posts/2020-03-16-software-love.md

 layout: article
 author: briandonahue
 ---
 It's been a scary week.
-Like many of you, I've been dealing with sudden work and family changes regarding school closings, working remotely and, of course, a changing economic landscape.
-My schedule has been entirely thrown for a loop.
-But I also want to keep busy,and be helpful.
+Like many of you, I've been dealing with sudden work and family changes regarding school closings, working remotely and, of course, the changing economic landscape.
+My schedule has been completely thrown for a loop.

+But I still have a desire to keep busy and feel useful.
+I love working with teams that are passionate about building software.
 If your team or business needs help with software development, managing or transitioning to remote software development, I am available and happy to chat.

 <!-- more -->